Notice: Changes in dissertation examination process effective from 1 August 2025

 If a pre-examiner identifies shortcomings which he or she believes must be addressed before the doctoral candidate can be granted permission to defend the dissertation at a public examination, the pre-examiner must contact the candidate and agree on a course of action.
 The Faculty requests that pre-examiners not set conditions in their statements for granting a doctoral candidate permission to defend his or her dissertation.
 Instead, the pre-examiners’ statements should clearly indicate whether or not they recommend that the candidate be granted that permission.

-Doctoral candidates must be provided with the opportunity to object to a pre-examiner’s statement before the Faculty Council decides on permission to defend the dissertation at a public examination.
+Doctoral candidates must be provided with the opportunity to object to a pre-examiner’s statement before the Dean decides on permission to defend the dissertation at a public examination.

 Because of differences of opinion between the pre-examiners or shortcomings in the dissertation, the pre-examination process cannot be concluded in some cases within the set time period or a reasonable extension period that the pre-examiners and the doctoral candidate have agreed on with the issuance of a statement recommending that the doctoral candidate be granted permission to defend his or her dissertation at a public examination.
 In such cases, the pre-examination process is terminated unless the doctoral candidate wishes to take the matter to the Faculty Council.